HPCSYSPROS/IntroToClusterSysadmin/README.md

 # Contents

-This repo contains an example xCAT dump from a working cluster, and a copy of the /install directory with relevant changes to config files.
-The /post/install/otherpkgs/x86_86centos7.9/ repository has been replicated via 'touch', so that a list of rpms is available but without the space useage.
+* This repo contains an example xCAT dump from a working cluster, and a copy of the /install directory with relevant changes to config files.
+* To use the xCAT config: <pre>restorexCATdb -p xCAT-dump-example</pre>
+* To use the install directory: <pre>cp -rf install-example to /install</pre>
+* The /install/post/install/otherpkgs/x86_86/centos7.9/ needs to be created with the <pre>copycds {CentOS 7.9 Everthing DVD.iso}</pre>
+* The /install/netboot/centos7.9/x86_64/compute/ files need to be created using:<pre>
+genimage centos7.9-x86_64-netboot-compute
+packimage centos7.9-x86_64-netboot-compute</pre>
+* The root password in the password table needs to be changed.
+  * Generate a root password hash: <pre>openssl passwd -1</pre>
+  * Set root password: <pre>chtab key=system passwd.username=root passwd.password={Hash from openssl command}</pre>
-The ntp_nfs.txt and slurm_install.txt documents describe detailed steps taken to configure those services on the example cluster.
+* The ntp_nfs.txt and slurm_install.txt documents describe detailed steps taken to configure those services on the example cluster
+* You need to create the VM machines using the info found in the xCAT vm table.
+See xCAT-dump-example/vm.csv